Skip to content

 Ponds with a waterfall, fountain, or aerator can still have issues if the pumps are not working at full strength or aren't strong enough for the pond.
 If there is an issue with the pump during the hottest parts of summer, oxygen levels can drop very quickly.
 Learn how to troubleshoot pump problems and pick the right size pump for your pond.

-If your fish are gulping at the surface of the pond, you need to increase the dissolved oxygen levels to reduce stress.
-Check your pumps and filters to make sure everything is running properly.
-You can add a nozzle kit to your pond, or an additional water feature such as a spitter, to add oxygen to your pond.
+You can add a nozzle kit to your pond, or an additional water feature, such as a spitter, to add oxygen to your pond.
+For an all-in-one solution, adding a Filter Kit with Pump circulates, oxygenates, and filters the water.
 Going bigger, like adding a waterfall, will add even more oxygen.

-Water Quality
+Poor Water Quality and Dissolved Oxygen

 Improve Water Quality